What’s your soil’s score?

 Citrus trees are nutrient hungry so deficiencies show up sooner than in other plants.

-Green veins with yellow leaves on new growtsd indicates a manganese and/or zinc deficiency.
+Green veins with yellow leaves on new growth indicates manganese and/or zinc deficiency.
 Just to confuse things more, it can also be an iron deficiency but that is rare in ‘normal’ healthy soils.
 The picture on the far right shows a new branch with all the leaves showing symptoms of manganese and/or zinc deficiency.

 A group of sick-looking leaves in the middle of a healthier tree indicates that this area is having its nutrients restricted.
-In this case lemon borer has destroyed the nutrient flow just under the bark so the best remedy is to prune out this branch.
+In this case, lemon borer had destroyed the nutrient flow just under the bark so the best remedy is to prune out this branch.
 If the resultant prune is below the borer, then no further action is needed.
 In theory, if you can still see the borer hole post-pruning, you can pour in some diesel (I would use meths) and seal the borer in with wax.